qjack001/Git-Cooking/_posts/treats/2020-06-26-Vietnamese-baguettes.md

 time: 120
 ---

 Makes 6 mini baguettes.
-Can be a bit tricky, especcially without a baguette baking tray.
+Can be a bit tricky, especially without a baguette baking tray.

 <section markdown="1">